empriselab/RCareWorld/docs/submission.rst

 EvalAI Submission Guide
 ===========

+This document provides a step-by-step guide on how to submit your code to the EvalAI platform for the PhyRC challenge on a Ubuntu computer.

 Download and Install Docker
 ---------------------------

 1. Go to the Docker website download page: `Docker Download Link <https://docs.docker.com/get-docker/>`_

-2. Choose the appropriate installer for your operating system and follow the installation instructions provided on the site.
+2. Choose the appropriate installer for Ubuntu and follow the installation instructions provided on the site.

 Set Up Your Docker Environment
 ----------------------------------

 We provide an example of how the code should be structured and how to set up the Dockerfile in the `template folder <https://github.com/empriselab/RCareWorld/tree/phy-robo-care/template>`_.
 A sample Dockerfile looks like the one in `this link <https://github.com/empriselab/RCareWorld/blob/phy-robo-care/template/docker-template/dockerfile>`_.
 You can use this as a reference to set up your Docker environment.

+The Dockerfile runs `run_python.shell` to run the code.
+If you are only submitting to one of the tracks, modify `run_python.shell` to include only the python script for that track

+Make sure you have the codebase installed on your local machine following the instructions in the `README.md file <https://github.com/empriselab/RCareWorld/tree/phy-robo-care?tab=readme-ov-file#here-is-the-code-for-rcareworld-phyrc-challenge->`_.

 Build Your Docker
 -----------------

-1. Clone the GitHub repository and enter the template folder:
+1. Navigate to the `docker-template` folder:

     .. code-block:: bash